UPDATED as of 5/6/18

 The Underwhelming Fifth Anniversary Special

 The fifth anniversary special, The Uncanny Valley, was a big step down, in terms of humor and substance.
 Although honestly, I only watched the first part and didn't bother watching the other segments.
 The first part was called Dragonbored.
 I was so underwhelmed by it due to the cookie-cutter characters, the flat humor, the poor writing, and its bad execution on its fish-out-of-water story.
 It's a reminder why Demo Reel failed and shows that Doug and Rob can't write a good narrative script.
 The main character being a despicable game-a-holic jerk and facing the consequences at the end was poorly handled.
 One of the reasons is that he's not a total jerk-face and the actor that played him acted too nice.
 You'd feel more sorry for him than being glad that he got what he deserved.
-But on a positive note, there are no plans for more future anniversary specials.
-I've had enough with them already.
-And they're just a waste of time, talent, and energy for everyone involved in it.
+But on a positive note, there has been no anniversary specials since then.
+They're just a waste of time and energy, anyways.
+There was going to be a tenth anniversary special, but it got canceled due to the mass exodus of the Channel Awesome producers on March and April 2018.
+It happened because on how CEO Mike Michaud treated everyone and the disastrous behind-the-scenes drama of the previous specials (serves him right).
+Here's the link for more details.

 Doug's Unfunny and Uncharismatic New Regulars